 This chapter first appeared in The Educative Community (1972) and it has subsequently been revised.
 Hiemstra was a Mott Intern in the community education program in Flint, Michigan, for a year.
 The Mott Foundation was well known for his longstanding commitment to community schooling and community education.

 links: to view the rest of The Educative Community go to Roger Hiemstra’s website.
-Se, also, the special feature on informal education in schools and the various pages on community schooling in the encyclopedia of informal education.
+Se, also, the special feature on informal education in schools and the various pages on community schooling in The encyclopedia of pedagogy and informal education.

 The community school – center of community education